mohitpai/journey-optimizer.en/help/using/configuration/primary-email-addresses.md

 ---
 # Change the primary email addresses {#change-primary-email}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_execution_address"
+>title="Define which address to use"
+>abstract="You can choose which email address to prioritize for sending when several addresses are available in the database (personal, professional, etc.)."

 When you target a profile, several email addresses may be available in the database (personal, professional email address, etc.).

 With [!DNL Journey Optimizer], you can determine which email address to use from the profile service and to prioritize when several addresses are available.
 To do this, follow the steps below.